jwikberg/SHDLab2019/README.md

 Go to `Project settings > Pipelines > Service connections` in DevOps and create a new ARM service connection.

-Use DevOps-SHDLab as name for the connection and select your resource group (you'll be prompted to authenticate yourself first), then precc OK.
+Use DevOps-SHDLab as name for the connection and select your resource group (you'll be prompted to authenticate yourself first), then press OK.

 ### 4.3 ARM Template